SciCatProject/documentation/Development/StartHere.md

 For the best example of these, take a look at the Dataset JS and JSON files, this also shows how relations work between models.

-#### Running Catamel
+#### Running the backend

-Catamel has some core files missing that are required in order for it to run.
+The backend has some core files missing that are required in order for it to run.
 Below, we list these files and what they should contain.
-Ideally, there will be a minimal install of Catamel in the source repo that includes minimal config files to remove this barrier.
+Ideally, there will be a minimal install of the backend in the source repo that includes minimal config files to remove this barrier.

 * `datasources.json` - This sets up your connection to Mongo and should follow the syntax outlined in [loopback](https://loopback.io/doc/en/lb3/datasources.json.html) .
 * `config.local.js` - These are site specific settings for your install, such as the prefix to use for IDs, messages to store in the dataset and the facilities you have